vijaykodam/kubernetes-readonly-mcp/README.md

 ## Disclaimer

-This is an experimental project.
-Use it at your own risk.
-This is not production-ready.
+This is an experimental project and not production-ready.
+Use it at your own discretion.